Rosslare Europort railway station

 Rosslare Europort railway station (Stáisiún Chalafort Ros Láir) serves Rosslare Harbour in County Wexford, Ireland.
 The station is owned and operated by Iarnród Éireann and is the southern terminus of the Dublin–Rosslare railway line.

 Description

 There is only one platform and a runaround loop.
 There is a turntable, used on occasion by preserved steam locomotives.

 The station is staffed but has no ticket office.
 There is a ticket machine at the entrance to the platform.
 The single platform is accessible only via a ramp.

 Passenger facilities consist of a waiting shelter with seat.
 There is also a small car park - chargeable.

-The station is a eight-minute walk from the ferry terminal in the open air along a specially marked path.
+The station is an eight-minute walk from the ferry terminal in the open air along a specially marked path.